Lumbar puncture (spinal tap)

 Who performs the test?

-This test is performed by a doctor in the office or in the hospital.
+This test is performed by a doctor, physician assistant, or advanced practice registered nurse in the office or in the hospital.

 How should I prepare for the test?